Dark2343/Travelista/README.md

 - Role-based access control differentiating Admin and User privileges.

 ### Event Listings
-- Responsive flex layout using TailwindCSS for event display.                         ---EDIT
+- Responsive flex layout using TailwindCSS for event display.
 - Filtering by categories and tags for easy event discovery.
 - Booked events display a "Booked" label instead of "Book Now" for users.